USNS Greenville Victory: Services at the world's poles

 During the next 2 years, Greenville Victory steamed primarily between New York City and West European ports.
 In June and July 1954 she sailed to the Western Mediterranean to replenish at-sea ships of the U.S. 6th Fleet.
 On 16 November 1955, she departed Newport, Rhode Island, for Antarctica and arrived at McMurdo Sound 16 January 1956 to provision ships of Task Force 43, as part of the Navy's Operation Deep Freeze.
 Departing Antarctica on 5 February 1956, and traveling via New Zealand, she arrived in New York on 28 March.
 Before the operation her hull was strengthened for Arctic ice conditions.

 Between 1956 and 1964 Greenville Victory maintained a busy schedule transporting cargo to American bases scattered throughout the world.
 She replenished Task Force 43 on three more Antarctic deployments; and, from December to February 1956–57, 1957–38, and 1960–61, she operated in Antarctic waters.
-Cargo runs sent her to the Caribbean in 1958, 1960, and 1962 and to Thule, Greenland, during September and October 1958.
+Cargo runs sent her to the Caribbean in 1958, 1960, and 1962 and to Thule Air Base, Greenland, during September and October 1958.

 She also deployed with the 6th Fleet five times between June 1956 and March 1964.
 On two deployments in 1963 and 1964 she transited the Suez Canal, steaming to India and Pakistan.

 Greenville Victory departed Norfolk, Virginia, 6 October 1964 to participate in the massive transatlantic trooplift exercise, "Steel Pike I." Departing Morehead City, North Carolina, 8 October, she closed the Spanish coast off Rota 19 October.
 For more than 2 weeks she discharged supplies and cargo in support of amphibious and shore operations.
 Departing Rota 7 November, she steamed via Morehead City to New York, arriving 20 November.